ddnexus/pagy/docs/toolbox/paginators.md

 ### The `pagy` Method

 The `pagy` method provides a common interface to all paginators.
-Include it where you are going to paginate a collection _(usually in ApplicationContoller)_:
+Include it where you are going to paginate a collection _(usually in ApplicationController)_:

 ```ruby
 include Pagy::Method